jonaselgammal/GPry/doc/source/running.rst

 The best way to run the Bayesian optimization loop is to use the :class:`run.Runner` class from which to create a ``Runner`` object.
-This has to be fed with at least the ``Cobaya`` model we want to run on and optionally takes instances of the GaussianProcessRegressor, GP_Acquisition and ConvergenceCriterion as well as an options dict for the run.
+This has to be fed with at least the ``Cobaya`` model we want to run on and optionally takes instances of the GaussianProcessRegressor, GPAcquisition and ConvergenceCriterion as well as an options dict for the run.
 You can then run the model using the :meth:`run.Runner.run` method.
 After the model has run you can then extract marginalised quantities by calling :meth:`run.Runner.generate_mc_sample`.